The year 2023 presents new opportunities and challenges for website buyers due to the rapidly changing online landscape.

 Next, create a complete backup of the site using your tool of choice – UpDraft is pretty good for that purpose.

-Running these audits will help you find your quick wins in terms of traffic, ranking, UX, etc.
+Running these audits will help you find your quick wins in terms of organic traffic, ranking, UX, etc.

 And as luck would have it, I already published an in-depth guide on exactly how to optimize a newly acquired affiliate website.